padlokk/ignition/docs/ref/IGNITE_CLI.md

 | `ignite recipients --export` | Dump current recipient set versions | For git automation integration |

 ---

+- At startup, Ignite will verify that the `age` binary is reachable before delegating to cage, raising a friendly error if installation is missing.

 ## 2. Developer Hooks